Ira-Shokar/Ira-Shokar.github.io/_pages/hunt.md

 If you could send me an inital message with your team name before you start that would be great!

-The scavenger hunt should take around 90 minutes to finish.
+The scavenger hunt should take around 90 minutes to finish - if you need to take a break at any time that is fine, just send me a message saying 'break' so that I know that you want to continue after, and that you haven't given up.

 **Firstly Start off at the Porters Lodge and here is your first riddle to solve:**